hashicorp/cap/oidc/callback/README.md

 	}
 	defer p.Done()

-	// Create a State for a user's authentication attempt that will use the
+	// Create a Request for a user's authentication attempt that will use the
 	// authorization code flow.
-(See NewState(...) using the WithPKCE and
+(See NewRequest(...) using the WithPKCE and
-	// WithImplicit options for creating a State that uses those flows.) ttl := 2 * time.Minute
+	// WithImplicit options for creating a Request that uses those flows.) ttl := 2 * time.Minute
-    authCodeAttempt, err := oidc.NewState(ttl, "http://your_redirect_url/auth-code-callback")
+    authCodeAttempt, err := oidc.NewRequest(ttl, "http://your_redirect_url/auth-code-callback")
 	if err != nil {
 		// handle error
 	}

-	// Create a State for a user's authentication attempt using an implicit
+	// Create a Request for a user's authentication attempt using an implicit
 	// flow.
-    implicitAttempt, err := oidc.NewState(ttl, "http://your_redirect_url/implicit-callback")
+    implicitAttempt, err := oidc.NewRequest(ttl, "http://your_redirect_url/implicit-callback")
 	if err != nil {
 		// handle error
 	}

 	// A function to handle successful attempts from callback. successFn := func(
-		stateID string,
+		state string,
 		t oidc.Token,
 		w http.ResponseWriter,
 		req *http.Request,